rubasace/radarr-folder-organizer/README.md

 Radarr Folder Organizer assignes folders to movies given their custom formats, moving the files to the desired folder and updating Radarr to reflect such changes.

 ## Why?
-Radarr custom formats are very useful for use cases such as downloading a movie in original version as soon as it's available but upgrading it once a Dual version is released.
+Radarr custom formats are very useful for use cases such as downloading a movie in original version as soon as it's available and upgrading it once a Dual version is released.
 Radarr doesn't support the assignment of alternative folders for custom formats.
-This script solves that, checking the custom formats of each downloaded movie in the Radarr library and changing it's folder to the desired one.available
+This script solves that, checking the custom formats of each downloaded movie in the Radarr library and changing it's folder to the desired one.

 ## Configuration
 ### Example Config.txt: